Hunter Niswander: College career

-Nisander accepted a football scholarship from the Northwestern University.
-As a redshirt freshman, he was a backup behind Chris Gradone and punted only five times during the season.
-As a sophomore, he was named the starter at punter.
+2013: Niswander earned a full ride football scholarship from the Northwestern University.
+He began his collegiate career doing 'all 3': kicking field goals, punting, and kick offs.
+As a freshman, he faced a sudden injury and redshirted.

+2014: As a sophomore, Niswander was named the starter at punter.
 He averaged 42.8 yards per punt and appeared in every game.

-As a junior, he ranked fourth in the Big Ten Conference with a 41.3 punt average.
+2015:Earned NU's Special Teams Player of the Week honors following the victory over Purdue.
+Niswander averaged 42.8 yards per punt in that game, his best mark of the season ...
+Placed 5-of-8 punts inside the 20-yard-line in the Penn State victory.
+As a junior, he ranked 4th in the Big Ten Conference with a 41.3 punt average.
 He had a 51-yard average in the season opener against Western Michigan University.
 He made a 62-yard punt against Illinois State University and Michigan State University.

-As a senior, he averaged 43 yards per punt.
+2016: As a senior, Niswander averaged 43 yards per punt.
 He had a career-high 51.5-yard average against Bowling Green State University.
 He tied for the fourth longest punt (80 yards) in school history against the University of Iowa.
-He received All-Academic Big Ten honors.
+Named to the Ray Guy Award Watch List … Ranked fourth in the Big Ten with a 41.3 punt average … Had a career-high 51.0 average in the season opener versus Western Michigan … Posted career-long punts of 62 yards versus Illinois State and Michigan State … Pinned 20 punts inside the 20 and forced opponents to fair catch 20 punts … Had 11 punts of 50-plus yards … Had a tackle in the ’Cats 38-31 win at Iowa … Named Northwestern’s Special Teams Player of the Week following the Western Michigan game.
+He also received All-Academic Big Ten honors.